“Just In Case” Jack’s Emergency Water Storage Solution

 Finally, what “sealed the deal” for me was if you buy the 6 jug package system, you receive some nice extras:

-So with Legacy’s 5 Gallon Water Storage Package, once you receive it, you have EVERYTHING you need to fill, cap, and treat your emergency water storage.
-This makes the process very easy and simple.
+So, once you receive Legacy’s 5-gallon Water Storage Package, you have everything you need to fill, cap, and treat your emergency water storage.

 So next, I’ll share the process I used to fill and store my Legacy Premium Water Jugs